barbarer/py4e-int/_sources/objects/writecode.rst

           .. activecode:: obj_writecode5q
               :nocodelens:

-              Complete the following code to include a method named 'getTitle' that returns the 'title' and a method named 'getAuthor' that returns the 'author'.
+              Complete the following code to include a method named ``getTitle`` that returns the title and a method named ``getAuthor`` that returns the 'author'.
               ~~~~
               class Book: